Nepotism (The Office): Production

 "Nepotism" was written by Daniel Chun and directed by Jeffrey Blitz, both of whom had worked on several previous episodes of The Office as writer and director, respectively.
 It was the seventh season premiere, and the first new episode to be broadcast since Steve Carell publicly announced he would depart from The Office by the end of the seventh season.
 At the time that "Nepotism" was filmed, the writers and producers had not yet determined who would replace Michael Scott as the office's manager, nor whether that character would be the primary protagonist of the show.
 "Nepotism" features Kathy Bates, Hugh Dane and Evan Peters in guest appearances as Jo Bennet, Hank Tate and Luke Cooper, respectively.
 It was also the first episode to feature Zach Woods as a regular cast member, although he had previously guest starred as Gabe Lewis in several sixth season episodes.
 "Nepotism" featured an updated opening credits sequence which more strongly highlighted the entire supporting cast, rather than just the main characters.
 Carell and Peters had previously appeared together in Sleepover (2004).

+Through much of the development, the writers were unsure the nepotism storyline would work.
+Initially Luke was going to be Jo Bennett's grandson, but they later changed him to Michael's nephew, reasoning that it was more compelling for Michael to be caught between a work-related issue and a family-related issue, as compared to how the Jo relation had him caught between two work-related issues.
+Showrunner Paul Lieberstein said the moment when the entire story finally seemed to "click" was when he was in the editing room and received an index card from Aaron Shure with the story idea "Michael spanks Luke".

+The laser pointer on Andy's eye was created with a CGI effect, since shining a laser into someone's eye can severely damage their vision.
+At the end of the episode, when Gabe prompts "Michael?", Michael was scripted to respond "I'm thinking.", but Steve Carell ad-libbed silence instead, trusting his facial expressions to convey what the script made explicit.

 The official website for The Office included three cut scenes from "Nepotism" within a week of its original release.
-In the first clip, Toby reveals that he self-published his murder mystery novel and sold four copies, but is now being sued for plagiarism, while Kevin interviews that he's decided to deliberately lie all the time about everything.
-In the second clip, which is one minute and 17 seconds, Michael attempts to instruct Luke on how to use the photocopier.
+In the first clip, Toby reveals that he self-published his murder mystery novel and sold four copies, but is now being sued for plagiarism, while Kevin interviews that he resolved to become a liar.
+In the second clip, which is one minute and 17 seconds, Michael instructs Luke on how to use the photocopier.
 In the final clip, Dwight inquires about buying a robot.
+Additional cut scenes appeared on the DVD release, including scenes which explain why Pam enlisted Kevin to rewire the elevator's buttons: As part of his liar resolution, Kevin told her he once worked as an elevator repairman.
+Other significant cuts include Michael calling his half-sister, Marni Cooper, to discuss their becoming friends on Facebook and Luke's workplace misbehavior.